Differences in application and methods of weld seam calculation

 Main focus

-• Verification concepts for the calculation of welds (nominal, structural, notch and effective stress concepts) and their areas of application
+• Verification concepts for the calculation of weld seams (nominal, structural, notch and effective stress concept) and their areas of application

 • FEM modeling techniques for the verification concepts